ghost-254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 cat /etc/ssh/sshd_config | grep "^[a-zA-Z]" : This script displays all lines of the file /etc/ssh/sshd_config starting with a letter.
 It also includes capital letters as well.

-tr Ac Ze : This script replaces all characters A and c from input to Z and e respectively.
+tr Ac Ze : This script replaces all characters A and c from input to Z and e respectively. tr -d cC : This script removes all letters c and C from input.